bsmith89/human-gut-diversity-manuscript/outline.md

                     component of the host environment, with the potential to substantially influence both the niches available, and the outcome of competition in the gut [?].
-                    At oral end of the gastrointestinal tract, bacterial communities have access to high concentrations of oxygen, resulting in selection for those species which are able to reap the benefits of aerobic respiration
+                    At the oral end of the gastrointestinal tract, bacterial communities have access to high concentrations of oxygen, resulting in selection for those species which are able to reap the benefits of aerobic respiration
                     and resist the toxic effects of the oxygen molecule itself.
                     Respiration by the microbial community quickly depletes oxygen concentrations until,
-                    from a short distance into the small intestine onwards, the gut lumen is largely anaerobic.
+                    after a short distance into the small intestine, the gut lumen is largely anaerobic.
-                    Host absorbtion removes simple molecules in the small intestine,
+                    Host absorption removes simple molecules in the small intestine,
-                    leaving bacteria in the large intestine with a rich array of polysaccharides to be broken into glucose and other monomeric sugars and fermented.
+                    leaving bacteria in the large intestine with a rich array of polysaccharides to be broken into glucose or other monomeric sugars and fermented.
                     Ultimately, this process provides the host with large quantities of short chain fatty acids (SCFAs),